mg-04/mg-04.github.io/_articles/vlsi/adder.md

 {: .notice--info}

 ## Stick Diagram
-You should make a stick diagram of your adder layout.
+Make a stick diagram of your adder layout.
 This [UMich note](https://www.eecs.umich.edu/courses/eecs427/w07/lecture8.pdf) shows diffusion sharing with *single fingers*.
 Adapt it to your design.

 Alternatively, you can also not plan and do **"vibe layout"**, sometimes not bad